Lakers’ Ingram out for season with deep venous thrombosis

 The Lakers announced their decision on the former No. 2 overall draft pick Saturday.

+Ingram is averaging a career-best 18.3 points and 5.1 rebounds along with 3.0 assists, and the lanky swingman’s chemistry with LeBron James has improved markedly over the course of the season despite several weeks of trade rumors linking Ingram and the rest of the Lakers’ top young players to a deal for New Orleans superstar Anthony Davis.
+Ingram particularly excelled after the All-Star break and the trade deadline, averaging 27.8 points in his six most recent games.

+But injuries have played a major role in preventing the Lakers from developing any consistency during James’ first season alongside their young core.

-Los Angeles also might be without Lonzo Ball for the rest of the season with a sprained ankle.
+Los Angeles might be without Lonzo Ball for the rest of the season due to a sprained ankle.
+Ball hasn’t played since Jan.
+19, and Walton said Friday that the point guard is “not close” to returning despite an initial diagnosis of his injury suggesting he would be back by now.

+Kyle Kuzma, the Lakers’ second-leading scorer with 18.8 points per game, also is out this week with a sprained ankle.
+Walton confirmed Kuzma won’t play against Boston.

+The Lakers are 15-8 with James, Ball and Ingram all in their lineup, but they’ve largely struggled whenever one of the trio is out.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports